EU wants price cap on Russian gas, energy companies to pay | Headlines

 - Belgium

-The commission believes the EU is prepared for the winter, with joint gas storage levels at 82%; well ahead of the 80% target that had been set for the end of October.
+The commission believes the EU is prepared for the winter, with joint gas storage levels at 82 per cent; well ahead of the 80% target that had been set for the end of October.

+Also on Wednesday, Austria proposed a power price cap that should ease costs for an average household of three by about 500 euros (USD 494) per year, Chancellor Karl Nehammer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)